Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: Experimental Results

 \section{Experimental Results}

-We evaluate \textsc{PromptMIA} on four datasets—CIFAR-10, CIFAR-100 ~\citep{krizhevsky2009learning}, TinyImageNet ~\citep{le2015tiny}, and a synthetic 4-dataset benchmark constructed by pooling MNIST-M \citep{lee2021dranet}, Fashion-MNIST ~\citep{xiao2017fashion}, CINIC-10 ~\citep{darlow2018cinic}, and MMAFEDB \footnote{\url{https://www.kaggle.com/datasets/yuulind/mmafedb-clean}}—and three different models: ViT-B32, ConViT and DeiT.
-Experiments follow four axes: (1) measuring attack effectiveness via advantage and success rate; (2) testing robustness of \textsc{PromptMIA} against classical anomaly detection methods (Isolation Forest, LOF, One-Class SVM, Elliptic Envelope); (3) analyzing the impact of input noise perturbation defenses; and (4) conducting ablations on key hyperparameters ($M$, $N$, $\beta$, $\delta_{\min}$, $\Delta$).
-More information about experimental settings are given in Appx. \ref{appx:experiments}.
+We evaluate \textsc{PromptMIA} on four datasets: CIFAR-10, CIFAR-100 ~\citep{krizhevsky2009learning}, TinyImageNet ~\citep{le2015tiny}, and a synthetic 4-dataset benchmark constructed by pooling MNIST-M \citep{lee2021dranet}, Fashion-MNIST ~\citep{xiao2017fashion}, CINIC-10 ~\citep{darlow2018cinic}, and MMAFEDB \footnote{\url{https://www.kaggle.com/datasets/yuulind/mmafedb-clean}} and three different models: ViT-B32, ConViT and DeiT.
+Experiments follow four axes: (1) measuring attack effectiveness via advantage and success rate; (2) testing robustness of \textsc{PromptMIA} against classical anomaly detection methods; (3) analyzing the impact of input noise perturbation defenses; and (4) conducting ablations on key hyperparameters ($M$, $N$, $\beta$, $\delta_{\min}$, $\Delta$).
+Details about experimental settings are given in Appx. \ref{appx:experiments}.